-If the provider of the service relies only on the equipment determining the pass/fail response, without further clinical assessment and/or interpretation, use Code 92558.
+If the provider of the service relies only on the equipment determining the pass/fail response, without further clinical assessment and/or interpretation, use 92558.

 You are to include the interpretation of the test results in the patient's medical record.
 A printout from the equipment by itself is not considered a report.

 Yes, as with all the codes that have the technical component (TC)/professional component (PC) split (92540-92546, 92548, and 92585), if the test is performed by a technician under the direct supervision of a physician or by a physician, the test can be filed with the -TC modifier.
-If an audiologist is performing the interpretation and report, he or she would file the claim with the -26 modifier (professional component).
+If an audiologist is performing the interpretation and report, they would file the claim with the -26 modifier (professional component).
 Under Medicare, services provided by a technician cannot be filed by an audiologist or with the audiologist's National Provider Identifier (NPI).
 Members should consult other third-party payers for specific guidance regarding audiologist supervision of technicians.

-Anything less than 12 frequencies will require reporting Code 92587, with interpretation.
+Anything less than 12 frequencies will require reporting code 92587, with interpretation.

-You may report Code 92587 with the -22 modifier (increased procedural service) to indicate the additional test.
+You may report code 92587 with the -22 modifier (increased procedural service) to indicate the additional test.

-No, they can be any combination indicated by case history or test results, but the requirement of at least 12 distinct frequencies for each ear must be met in order to file Code 92588.
+No, they can be any combination indicated by case history or test results, but the requirement of at least 12 distinct frequencies for each ear must be met in order to file 92588.

-While it is important to prove reliability, this scenario does not constitute the minimum of 12 frequencies for the utilization of CPT Code 92588, since it is six frequencies that have been repeated.
+While it is important to prove reliability, this scenario does not constitute the minimum of 12 frequencies for the utilization of CPT code 92588, since it is six frequencies that have been repeated.
 Code 92588 requires 12 discrete frequencies.
 You may, of course, run 12 frequencies twice for reliability, which would constitute appropriate use of 92588.